 The winter season is upon us and it will be around for quite a while.
 Typically winter means that our kids will be inside more than they are outside.
-It’s important to take time to plan ahead for the long winter months to ensure that we not only survive without daily difficulties in our home, but that we actually have fun with our kids all winter long!
+Therefore, it is essential that you prepare and plan ahead for the long winter months to ensure that you and your kids stay sane and have fun while stuck indoors.

 Growing up my brothers and I loved building forts using the chairs in our living and dining room and all the blankets/comforters we could find in our house.
 We spent countless hours reading, eating lunch and playing in our forts throughout our childhood.
 As a mother I have found that my children love to do the very same thing and this coming winter I plan to join them inside their fort a few times just for a fun day!